 You can also rent a car to get around at your convenience.
 You can rent a car for about $200 (approx. €170, £145, $252 CAD, $262 AUD) for a week.
 The roads are easy to navigate and some are cobblestones.

 Walking is also a popular way to get around the town.
 Many locals walk and if your areas of interest are close to each other, even better!
 There are also bicycles, mopeds, and commercial motorcycles that also serve as a means of getting around Lake Chapala.

 Healthcare in Lake Chapala is a lot more affordable than it is in many western countries.
 Being less than 30 minutes away from the second-largest city in Mexico is an advantage as they have major hospitals that are well equipped with facilities and infrastructure.
 The hospitals in Guadalajara provide some of the best care in Mexico and most doctors are bilingual who have either trained home and abroad.

-- Weather: The winter weather in Lake Chapala (Mexico) will normally be warm during the day and can be cold during the night.
+Weather: The fall, winter, and spring weather in Lake Chapala (Mexico) will normally be warm during the day and can be cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Lake Chapala (Mexico) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.